asmod3us/jailman/blueprints/forked_daapd/readme.md

 ### intro

 This blueprint installs forked-daapd with a current version of ffmpeg.
-As it compiles ffmepg from sources the initialisation takes a while.
+As it compiles ffmepg from sources the initialisation takes a while (~25 minutes on a Xeon E3-1230 v5 @ 3.40GHz).

 #### Configuration parameters